Aarthyravi/Python/README.md

 Identity operators- To compare objects if similar.
 Like x is y, x is not y Membership operators- helps to see if a sequence is in an object Bitwise operators-Bitwise operators are used to compare (binary) numbers

+## List
+There are 4 different catagories of data sets.
+List is used for data sets that needs to be ordered and changed and this also allows duplicate strings and variables.